Wofford College Scholarships (2025–2026) | Costs, Merit Aid & Honors

 Beyond flagship and automatic merit, Wofford students can access smaller but meaningful awards tied to identity, service, ROTC, or special programs.
 These hidden gems don’t always show up on the big scholarship lists but can make a real difference when stacked with other aid.

-Disclaimer: Award ranges for Modern Languages, Art, and Theatre scholarships are based on recent departmental announcements and may vary by year and donor funding.
+Disclaimer: Award ranges for Modern Languages, Art, and Theatre scholarships are based on annual departmental announcements and may vary by donor funding.

 • Campus groups and Greek organizations may sponsor small awards or stipends, but these are not published with set dollar amounts and vary annually.